kodebae/Docker-Runbook/README.md

 ## Intro
 ---
 **Docker is a platform** that allows developers to easily develop, deploy, and run applications in a containerized environment.
 Docker containers are lightweight, flexible, and can be run on any operating system.
 They allow developers to package an application with all of its dependencies into a single, portable container, ensuring that the application runs consistently in any environment.
 This makes it easier to manage and deploy applications, as well as streamline the development process.
+Containers are great for continuous integration and continuous delivery (CI/CD) workflows.

 **What is Docker?** Docker is a virtualization software that makes developing and deploying applications much easier.
 Docker packages all necessary dependencies, libraries, configuration, system tools and runtime into a container.
 Which can be easily shared and distributed.
+Docker uses a client-server architecture.
+The Docker client talks to the Docker daemon, which does the heavy lifting of building, running, and distributing your Docker containers.

 With containers you don't have to install any of the services directly onto your operating system.